Why you’ll love fishing

 At the fishing spot of your choosing

 Apart from the east coast’s two marine reserves at Maria Island and Governor Island, you can try for a bite almost anywhere between Orford and St Helens.
-As you meander along the highway and explore coastal towns, keep watch for a place to stop and spend a some time catching your dinner.
+As you meander along the highway and explore coastal towns, keep watch for a place to stop and spend some time catching your dinner.

 Marine reserves and licences